Chapter 10: Reunion

 The pilot seemed to comprehend the gravity of her warning because in the next instant, he had lowered the chopper as close to the deck as possible.
 Satisfied, Revy braved the six foot drop and landed perfectly on the deck of the ship, boots first with her guns spread out at her sides.
 The Thai crew stared at her, surprised and confused.
 A lone female gunman had been the last thing they had expected.
 They shifted their guns to take aim, but their initial hesitation had already sealed their fate.

 The great Two-Hands made quick work of the first three members of the crew who were dropped within seconds.
 After realizing whom they were up against, the rest of the Thai crew immediately took evasive maneuvers, hiding behind cargo crates, leftover tuna piles, or anything else they could find for cover.
 All the while, Revy continued to fire her cutlasses with ease.
 When her clip ran out, she took cover and reloaded.
-To anyone else, the scene was a chaotic frenzy, but to her, it was a dance she was completely comfortable with.
+To anyone else, the scene was a chaotic frenzy, but to her, it was a dance of familiarity.

 Rock continued to hide behind cover.
 He listened as the metallic ping of the cutlass took out its enemies one by one.
 He sat in disbelief.
 It was true.
 Revy really was alive.
 Suddenly the sound of Kate's muffled voice cut his thoughts short.
 He quickly turned, only to find Kate snatched up by one of the Thai men.
 The man spoke to Rock in Chinese.